When Iliya Rezvine first started his transportation business, he had to be comfortable living without a salary.

-According to a SCORE survey, 40% of small business owners reported bookkeeping and taxes as the worst part of owning a business.
+It’s well know that small business owners feel bookkeeping and taxes are the worst part of owning a business.

 The task—too important to assign a random employee but sometimes too expensive for new businesses to outsource—turns a few days of the month into a blur of crunching numbers and manually entering data into spreadsheets.
 And one mistake can be disastrous for your clients, your employees, or even your business.

 Use cloud-based accounting software to automate repetitive tasks such as invoicing, taking payments, categorising expenses and creating financial reports so that you can free up time and minimise mistakes.

 QuickBooks, named the #1 accounting software of 2017, helps you automate all of your accounting.
 It keeps track of all the money that flows in and out of your business in one place.
 And if you connect it to your bank, your credit card, and any accounting apps, you can have all your finances centralised in one dashboard.

 QuickBooks also offers one-click reporting, which means that a profit and loss statement or a balance sheet can be automatically generated for you to see how your business is doing.

 3. An Email Marketing Tool

 Email marketing is easy to screw up.
 Each email has to dodge the spam inbox, get opened, work on all devices, and have a modern design.
 Use an email marketing tool, like Campaign Monitor, to put together quick and effective, professional-grade emails.

 Use Campaign Monitor for Smart Email Campaigns